2018 North Carolina's 9th congressional district election

 The 2018 election in North Carolina's 9th congressional district was held on November 6, 2018, to elect a member for North Carolina's 9th congressional district to the United States House of Representatives.

 Republican Mark Harris, an evangelical minister, defeated incumbent Republican Congressman Robert Pittenger in the primary and then faced Democrat Dan McCready, a veteran and businessman, in the general election.
 Initial tallies put Harris 905 votes ahead, but the state election board refused to certify the results, pending a criminal investigation into allegations of fraud in handling of absentee ballots.
 The seat was unrepresented at the start of the 116th Congress.

 The North Carolina State Board of Elections held an evidentiary hearing in February 2019.
 On February 21, the board unanimously voted to call a new election because of fraud by Republican operatives.
 Several Republican campaign operatives have been indicted for their role in an illegal ballot harvesting and ballot tampering operation.
 In addition to illegal collection and handling of ballots, ballot tampering was admitted in witness testimony, including filling in blank votes to favor Republican candidates.
 The state legislature passed a law requiring new party primaries.

 Background

 The ninth district is in south-central North Carolina.
 It comprises Union, Anson, Richmond, Scotland, and Robeson counties; the southeast portion of Mecklenburg County; and parts of Cumberland and Bladen counties.
-The district has been held by the Republican Party since 1963.
+The district had been held by the Republican Party since 1963.

 Robert Pittenger, a Republican, was elected to represent the district in 2012.
 In the 2016 election, Pittenger was challenged for the Republican nomination by Mark Harris and Todd Johnson.
 Pittenger won the nomination, defeating Harris by 134 votes.
 Questions were raised about the role of convicted perjurer and campaign operative McCrae Dowless, when Johnson won 221 of the 226 Bladen County absentee votes cast in the race.
 Pittenger was re-elected in 2016 over Democratic Party nominee Christian Cano by over 54,000 votes.